NullArray/IntRec-Pack/README.md

 +-----------------------+-------------------------------------------+
 ```

-Furthermore I have included functionality within the Bash script that allows the user to easily pull up two web based resources.
-Namely [OSINT-Framework](http://osintframework.com) and [HoneyDB](http://riskdiscovery.com/honeydb).
+Furthermore I have included functionality within the Bash script that allows the user to easily pull up two web based resources(Three as of update 1.2.1) Namely [OSINT-Framework](http://osintframework.com) and [HoneyDB](http://riskdiscovery.com/honeydb).
 The former serves as a curated list of open source intelligence tools, websites and related materials for use as a reference guide.
 While the latter is an OSINT aggregative threat intelligence pool that collects and organizes data provided by [HoneyPy](https://github.com/foospidy/HoneyPy) honeypots.
 My [Command Line Interface](https://github.com/NullArray/Mimir) for which is included in the selection of tools available for download with IntRec-Pack as well.

 ## Usage